pcnoic/vue-unused-assets-finder/README.md

 ## Support

 If you have any questions or need help with this tool, please open an issue on this repository.
 Also, feel free to reach out to me on [Twitter](https://twitter.com/pcnoic).

+## Future Improvements

+- [ ] Add support for more file types, such as unused stylesheets.